Yingzhen-ietf/BGP-QUIC/BoQ Finite State Machine (FSM).md

 #### Established
 When the sending function channel reaches established state, it sends UPDATE, NOTIFCATION and KEEPALIVE messages to its peer.

+Any Start event (Events 1, 3, 6) is ignored in the Established state.

 In response to a ManualStop event (initiated by an operator)(Event 2), the local system:

 - sends the NOTIFICATION message with a Cease,